agnes0304/agnes0304/README.md

 </br>

----

 # Hi, I'm Jiwoo.

-Bridging my journey from West Asian studies and political science to the world of computer science engineering, I find myself captivated by the power of technology.
-My academic background has fueled a strong interest in education and a deep appreciation for global exploration.
-I see myself as a programmer who uses technology to create solutions that really make a difference.
-I always keep in mind the people who will use what I build.
+I'm a history buff turned programmer, with a background in West Asian and diplomatic studies.
+My journey has led me to fascinating discoveries, like the dual meaning of **`IR`**—from **`International Relations`** in diplomacy to **`Information Retrieval`** in tech😁.
+Bridging these worlds, I focus on enhancing frontend creativity and backend functionality in my personal projects.

-Outside of tech, I'm an avid traveler and scuba diver, passionate about learning and sharing knowledge.
+Outside of tech, I'm an avid traveler✈️ and scuba diver🤿, passionate about learning and sharing knowledge.
 I'm on a path to make meaningful contributions through technology, aiming to positively influence those around me.

 </br>
 </br>